 You’ll be happy to know that Builderall is always improving its product and adding new add-on applications.

 The Builderall team, led by Erick Salgado, is always looking for ways to make the product better by enhancing customer relations and adding additional tools in the Builderall back office.

-Tools like the blog builder, the app creator, and the Canvas Funnel Builder have been introduced in the most recent Builderall updates.
+Tools like the blog builder, the app creator, their video tool, and the Canvas Funnel Builder have been introduced in the most recent Builderall updates.